amdeb/amdeb-doc/Dev/GitHub Workflow.md

 The basic requirements are

 * It should be as simple as possible, but not simpler.
+* All developers have all rights to all source code.
 * Development starts with a feature request or issue report.
 * It supports code review.
 * Check-in is linked to a feature/issue to make it traceable.

-It turned out that Scott Chacon's [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) is a good one that meets all above requirements.

 ###GitHub Flow###
 ---

-Below is a copy from [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html)
+It turned out that Scott Chacon's [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) is a good one that meets all above requirements.
+It uses a Shared Repository Model.
+All developers share a single master branch and many topic branches.
+They use pull request to review, discuss and contribute changes.
+Below are detail steps copied from the Scott's article:

 > * Anything in the master branch is deployable
 > * To work on something new, create a descriptively named branch off of master (ie: new-oauth2-scopes)